release-engineering/retrodep/README.md

         print help
   -importpath string
         top-level import path
+  -template string
+        go template to use for output with Rev, Tag and Ver
 ```

 In many cases backvendor can work out the import path for the top-level project.
 In those cases, simply supply the directory name to examine: